Showing posts sorted by relevance for query Copyright. Sort by date Show all posts

 I'm using my right in the editorial that hes... infamous grifting.
 The nft/genai comparison has done so much damage to the discourse.
 I've written about

 Oh, he's got a diaper burping fetish, at least with my entertainment I put it under the legalese that it's fiction.
+Guess he's still doing his rounds a corrupting the entertainment industry.

 He's name-searching and sending petty malpractice insults.
 Why is he the prophet and gospel to anti-ai dogma?